-Here are the six most important things to remember for bringing a piece of the farm back to your table.
+Here are a few tips when bringing a piece of the farm back to your table.

 - Plan ahead.
 Bring a list of what foods you need.
 Scoping out the market's website or event guide gives an idea of what is offered.
-Get your child excited about what new foods will be there, and ask your child what new things they would like to try.
+If you’re bringing kids along, get them excited about what new foods will be there, and ask your child what new things they would like to try.

 - Talk to the farmers.
 Take this opportunity to meet your local farmers and producers in a relaxed setting.
 Use this time to have a conversation with the people responsible for growing or making your food.
 Farmers enjoy getting to know you and appreciate your interest in their crops.

 - Ask questions.
 Not sure how to incorporate that purple potato into a dish your family would like?
-Ask the individuals selling the foods; they are a wealth of knowledge for various ideas of how to use their food as ingredients in your recipes.
+Ask the individuals selling the foods.
+They are a wealth of knowledge and are likely to have various ideas on how to use their food as ingredients in your recipes.
 Some even have recipes available for you to take home.

 Heirloom Tomato- Basil Salad